Walcott Quarry: Classic expedition

 Is this hike right for you?

-Please see our day hikes page for details on hike ratings and to compare other hikes in Yoho National Park with similar difficulty
+Please see our day hikes page for details on hike ratings and to compare other hikes in Yoho National Park with similar difficulty.

 We want you to enjoy your day!
 If you are unsure if this hike is right for you, please call us to discuss at 1-250-343-6783 or email us at yoho.info@pc.gc.ca.

-Schedule - 2023 Walcott Quarry Hikes
+Schedule - 2025 Walcott Quarry Guided Hikes

 When travelling east from Vancouver, the time changes from the Pacific Time Zone to the Mountain Time Zone at Glacier National Park’s eastern boundary.
 All hike times are in Mountain Daylight Time, the same time zone as Calgary, Alberta and Golden, British Columbia.